kaykyneves/todo/README.md

   <h1>TODO Aplication (API)</h1>

-  <li>In this project, i made a todo API, where the user can sign itself in, and log in, in order to post it's TODO of the day</li>
+<li>In this project, I made a TODO API where the user can sign up and log in to post their TODO of the day.</li>

   <li> I made this project with:</li>
   <code>